-I am University Professor of Media and New Humanities at The New School, where I teach courses on posthumanism, animal studies, critical theories of technology, environmental humanities, attention ecologies, popular media forms, and philosophies of desire.
+I am University Professor of Media and New Humanities at The New School, in New York City, where I teach courses on posthumanism, animal studies, critical theories of technology, environmental humanities, attention ecologies, popular media forms, and philosophies of desire.

 Previous to this, I have held positions at the University of Melbourne, the University of Geneva, the University of Amsterdam, and the American University of Paris.